Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 - Open the app

-- See the hourly timeline with color-coded scores for every hour
+- See the hour-by-hour timeline with a simple verdict on every hour

-- If you're a Dog Walker, see pavement safety badges — current hour is yellow (caution), 6 PM is green (safe)
+- If you walk a dog, see pavement safety badges — right now is yellow (caution), 6 PM is green (safe)

-Time to decision: 3 seconds.
-No guesswork.
+Time to decision: a few seconds.
 No mental math.
-Every relevant factor is already computed.
+The call is already made.

 Side-by-Side Comparison